som-nitjsr/som-nitjsr.github.io/_posts/2022-03-08-GCPAppEngineDotnet6.markdown

 date:   2022-03-08 20:36:37 +0530
 categories: GCP
 ---
 GCP provide App Engine as Pass Service for Hosting many framework.
-It support Stnadard and Flex Mode.
+It support Standard and Flex Mode.
-As of writing this Blog App Engine Support .Net Core 3.1 In Flex Mode.
+As of writing this Blog App Engine only Support till .Net Core 3.1 In Flex Mode.
-I was also planning to use WAF and TLS termination at my ELB.

 I followed Below steps to host .net 6.0 app in GCP App engine.

 **1. Setup the Environment**

-Open the Cloud Shell In GCP or Install the Gcloud SDK locally.
+Make sure the xxx@cloudbuild.gserviceaccount.com build account has storage access and App engine deployer Open the Cloud Shell In GCP or Install the Gcloud SDK locally.
 I have performed all the steps in Cloud Shell.
  Set up the default project
  ```bash